uswds/uswds-site/pages/getting-started/developers.md

 ## Contribution guidelines

-We're so glad you're thinking about contributing to the Standards!
+We’re so glad you’re thinking about contributing to the Standards!
 You can find our complete [contribution guidelines](https://github.com/18F/web-design-standards/blob/staging/CONTRIBUTING.md) in our repo — please review them before submitting your contribution.

 If you have any questions about these guidelines (or the Standards, more generally), don’t hesitate to [email us](mailto:uswebdesignstandards@gsa.gov) — we’ll get back to you within 48 hours.